danielgom/AWS-Certifications/Important.md

     * Can override settings on a per API basis
 * X-Ray
     * Enable tracing to get extra information about requests in API gateway
-    * X-Ray API Gateway + AWS Lambda gives ful picture
+    * X-Ray API Gateway + AWS Lambda gives full picture

 ___Cloudwatch metrics___